Jurassic Park

-Jurassic Park is a 1993 American science fiction adventure film directed by Steven Spielberg and written by Michael Crichton and David Koepp, based on Crichton's 1990 novel.
-Starring Sam Neill, Laura Dern, Jeff Goldblum, and Richard Attenborough, the film is set on the fictional island of Isla Nublar near Costa Rica, where wealthy businessman John Hammond (Attenborough) and a team of genetic scientists have created a wildlife park of de-extinct dinosaurs.
-When industrial sabotage leads to a catastrophic shutdown of the park's power facilities and security precautions, a small group of visitors struggle to survive and escape the now perilous island.
+Jurassic Park is a 1993 American science fiction film directed by Steven Spielberg and written by Michael Crichton and David Koepp, based on Crichton's 1990 novel.
+Starring Sam Neill, Laura Dern, Jeff Goldblum, and Richard Attenborough, the film is set on the fictional island of Isla Nublar where industrialist John Hammond (Attenborough) and a team of genetic scientists have created a wildlife park of de-extinct dinosaurs.
+After a catastrophic shutdown of the park's power facilities and security precautions, a small group of visitors struggle to survive and escape the island.

 Before Crichton's novel was published, four studios put in bids for its film rights.
-With the backing of Universal Pictures, Spielberg acquired the rights for $1.5 million.
+With the backing of Universal Pictures, Spielberg acquired the rights for US$1.5 million.
 Crichton was hired for an additional $500,000 to adapt the novel for the screen.
-Koepp wrote the final draft, which left out much of the novel's exposition and violence, while making numerous changes to the characters.
-Filming took place in California and Hawaii from August to November 1992, and post-production lasted until May 1993, supervised by Spielberg in Poland as he filmed Schindler's List.
+Koepp wrote the final draft, which left out much of the novel's exposition and violence, and featured numerous changes to the characters.
+Filming took place in California and Hawaii from August to November 1992.
+Post-production lasted until May 1993, supervised by Spielberg in Poland as he filmed Schindler's List.
 The dinosaurs were created with groundbreaking computer-generated imagery by Industrial Light & Magic, and with life-sized animatronic dinosaurs built by Stan Winston's team.
 To showcase the film's sound design, which included a mixture of various animal noises for the dinosaur sounds, Spielberg invested in the creation of DTS, a company specializing in digital surround sound formats.
 The film was backed by an extensive $65 million marketing campaign, which included licensing deals with over 100 companies.